 At present, the Natura 2000 site specific GIS-based data is available only to the authorities responsible for management of the network, with only few exceptions.
-Standard Data Forms are made available to the public by the Ministry of the Environment and Finnish Environment Institute, but development of interfaces to the GIS-based protected area information management systems (ULJAS) is needed to open up data for public use.
+Standard Data Forms are made available to the public by the Ministry of the Environment and Finnish Environment Institute, but development of interfaces to the GIShttps://meriskenaariot.info/merialuesuunnitelma/en/merialuesuunnitelma-english/ based protected area information management systems (ULJAS) is needed to open up data for public use.
 The ULJAS systems also need a technical upgrading during the MFF.